What you will learn from reading this article:

-There are plenty of things we can’t control: the weather, our children, traffic, and love are just a few.
-But we can always control one thing: the meaning we take away from events.
+There are plenty of things we can’t control: the weather, our children, traffic and love are just a few.
+But we do control the meaning we take away from events.
 Meaning connects to our larger life blueprint; it’s a way to either give up control of our lives or accept responsibility.

 For example, let’s take Tony inviting some of his friends to his place in Fiji.
-It’s a lush, tropical paradise with sun and sand; but in order to be that green it rains a lot.
-So Tony’s waiting for his friends to arrive and it’s raining and he’s stressed out.
-He wants everything to be perfect with the tide in and the sun shining.
-So he’s miserable because what he thinks is supposed to be isn’t; life doesn’t match what he perceives as the ideal.
+It’s a lush, tropical paradise with sun and sand.
+It’s also raining.
+Tony wants everything to be perfect for his friends, but he’s miserable because life doesn’t match what he perceives as the ideal.

 Emotions, feelings and emotional control

 Let’s stick with this Fiji example.
 What emotions are now flying around?
 Tony believes he needs to create a certain kind of environment for his friends to be happy.
 He’s got an image of that ideal – sunny – and even though he knows that no one can control the weather, he’s still frustrated.
 So instead of enjoying his friends, he’s stuck in a bad mood.
 Meanwhile, his friends are having a great time.
 They’re not at all disappointed, but maybe they’re a little confused as to why Tony seems unhappy.
 So even though everyone is experiencing the rain, the meaning they’ve attached to it has caused completely different emotional responses.

-So even though everyone has the same stimulus (the rain), the meaning they’ve attached to it has caused completely different emotional responses from the individuals within the group.
-The same process occurs throughout our lives.
-What can you do to regain emotional control, or prevent yourself from losing it?
+So what can you do to regain emotional control, or prevent yourself from losing it?
 Change the meaning and you change the emotion.
-The reverse also holds true — change the emotion and you’ll change the meaning.
+The reverse also holds true – change the emotion and you’ll change the meaning.

 The power of words